← Studio

 The skill is global, in ~/.claude/skills/ rather than a specific repo.
 Any session in any project can invoke it.
 The output files accumulate in docs/ and content/thoughts/, building a long-term record of what I've been tracking and when.

-Over time, RESEARCH-SIGNALS.md becomes a map of where the product is heading.
+Over time, RESEARCH-SIGNALS.md becomes a map of where the work is heading.
 The roadmap items link back to the evidence.
-The essays become the public record of how the thinking evolved.
+The essays become the public record of how my thinking evolved.

 That's the system.
 It pays off over months, not sessions.